 Specify the service of the connection to be allowed.
 It is always recommended to be as specific as possible; In this example we select All because we want to black everything from the IP Set-Black List;

 Specify the port that will be permitted / blocked.
 Leave it as ANY for all ports.

 You can specify the protocol that will be permitted / blocked.
 Leave it as ANY for all protocols.

 Add descriptive comments for your own administration.

-Use the apply firewall button to write the table.
-To save it permanently you need to apply the change and save the changes as well.
+Click OK and use the ‘apply firewall’ button to write the table.
+To save it permanently you will need to apply the change and save the changes as well.

 The subnet mask can be found using the following overview:

 There are three things to keep in mind when using the pbx firewall: